linkerd/website/linkerd.io/content/_index.md

     url: /community/
   image_on_the_right: false
 announcement_banner:
   description: Linkerd 2.4 has been released!
-[Install the latest version now >](https://github.com/linkerd/linkerd2/releases/)
+[Read the announcement >](2019/07/11/announcing-linkerd-2.4/)
 description: Linkerd is a service mesh for Kubernetes and beyond.
 It gives you observability, reliability, and security without requiring any changes to your code.